openshift/oc/README.md

 ## SDN solutions for Openshift

-Software to get an overlay network up and running for a docker cluster.
-This is still a work in progress.
-Do not use it in production.
+Software to get an overlay network up and running for a Docker cluster.

 This is the source repository for [OpenShift Origin](https://openshift.github.io), based on top of [Docker](https://www.docker.io) containers and the